openvinotoolkit/open_model_zoo/demos/multichannel_demo/hpe/README.md

-# Multi-Channel Face Detection Demo
+# Multi-Channel Human Pose Estimation C++ Demo

-This demo provides an inference pipeline for multi-channel human pose estimation.
+This demo provides an inference pipeline for Multi-Channel Human Pose Estimation.
 The demo uses Human Pose Estimation network.
 The corresponding pre-trained model delivered with the product is `human-pose-estimation-0001/`.

 For details on the models, please refer to [pre-trained models](https://github.com/opencv/open_model_zoo/tree/2019/intel_models/index.md).